 STATEMENT OF WORK- SAMPLE FORMAT - All applicants should use the format outlined in this Appendix as an example and guidance to describe the organization's specific SOW tasks.
-The Administrative Tasks listed in Appendix A are standard tasks, however an applicant may edit the section to fit the applicant's specific tasks, including but not limited to additional tasks, when tasks are submitted or other necessary actions.
+The Administrative Tasks listed in Appendix A are standard tasks, however an applicant may edit the section to fit the applicant's specific tasks.
 Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific EOI activities proposed in the organization's application, including activities and tasks, and proposed outcomes where applicable.

-FY2018 NOFA
+FY2019 NOFA